Mark Tully: Journalistic career

-He was the regular presenter of the weekly BBC Radio 4 programme Something Understood until the BBC announced its cessation in 2019.
+He was the regular presenter of the weekly BBC Radio 4 programme Something Understood until the BBC announced its end in 2019.

-As a guest of the Bangalore Initiative for Religious Dialogue on 7 October 2010 he spoke on How certain should we be?
-The problem of religious pluralism.
+As a guest of the Bangalore Initiative for Religious Dialogue, on 7 October 2010 he spoke on "How certain should we be?
+The problem of religious pluralism."
 He described his experiences and the fact that India had historically been home to all the world's major religions.
 He said that had taught him that there are many ways to God.

-Tully is patron of the British branch of Child in Need India (CINI UK).
+Tully was patron of the British branch of Child in Need India (CINI UK).

-Tully is equally well versed in English and Hindi.
-He had contributed his heartfelt efforts to keep literature alive and had been key speaker among 50 speakers of second Kalinga Literary Festival on 17 May 2015, where he explored the role of literature in nation building.
+Equally well versed in English and Hindi, he contributed his efforts to keep literature alive and was the key speaker among 50 speakers of second Kalinga Literary Festival on 17 May 2015, where he explored the role of literature in nation building.